Considerations for using and addressing advanced automated tools in coursework and assignments

 Courses that allow the use of advanced automated tools may want to focus on improving students’ use and understanding of these tools or at least helping them have a clear understanding of the ethical and effective uses of these tools.
 Below are some examples of assignments that might help students develop a deeper understanding of these kinds of tools.
 Before incorporating these tools into assignments, however, you should consider whether all students can access these tools and how they access them e.g., is it ethical to require students to give a company their phone number and e-mail address when the university has no relationship with that company or assurances that information will be protected or ethically used?

-• Have students enter a course-specific query and analyze the quality of the response using course materials.
+- Have students enter a course-specific prompt and analyze the quality of the response using course materials.
 Are there factual errors in the generated text?
 Where does the generated text differ in its interpretation of sources from your course materials?

 Dissuading the use of these tools

 Courses that do not allow the use of these tools may want to modify assignments to ensure that students cannot easily use these tools.
-This may most easily be done by understanding and addressing the weaknesses of these tools – no ability to synthesize, lack of the specific context of a particular class and discipline, refusal to provide sources, etc. Modifications to assignments that may dissuade the use of these tools:
+This may most easily be done by understanding and addressing the weaknesses of these tools – no ability to synthesize, lack of the specific context of a particular class and discipline, difficulty providing genuine sources, etc. Modifications to assignments that may dissuade the use of these tools:

 Detecting the use of these tools